dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/P4MissionsDemo.md

 }
 ~~~

 The "StreamSpace" in the above method names means the video stream coordinate system.
-Those methods include tranformations of CGPoint, CGSize and CGRect, we will use them frequently later.
+Those methods include transformations of CGPoint, CGSize and CGRect, we will use them frequently later.
 For the remaining implementation of this class, please check this tutorial's Github sample project.

 ### Working on the PointingTouchView